-- where possible it has built, and intends to continue to build, long standing relationships with its third-party service providers and suppliers; - places obligations on its suppliers and service providers to comply with all applicable laws which, where relevant, would include compliance with the Act; - has analysed a sample set of suppliers to validate their adherence to the Act by reviewing their website declarations; - in light of Covid-19, has implemented relevant policies in the supply chain, including social distancing measures and paying statutory sick pay, where applicable; - has appointed an anti-slavery officer to help coordinate activities and increase awareness; - our recruitment, employment and internal policies remain in full compliance with all applicable laws and regulations; - will continue to build capability so that our employees understand what steps should be taken to prevent modern slavery in our supply chains; and - we reserve the right to audit any of our suppliers and, as appropriate, will require them to take specific measures to ensure that the risk of slavery is significantly reduced.
-We expect our suppliers to engage constructively and responsibly, and to remedy any issues in a timely manner.
-In the event of a failure to resolve the situation rapidly and satisfactorily, we will terminate the contract.
+- where possible it has built, and intends to continue to build, long standing relationships with its third-party service providers and suppliers; - places obligations on its suppliers and service providers to comply with all applicable laws which, where relevant, would include compliance with the Act; - has analysed a sample set of suppliers to validate their adherence to the Act by reviewing their website declarations; - has appointed an anti-slavery officer to help coordinate activities and increase awareness; - its recruitment, employment and internal policies remain in full compliance with all applicable laws and regulations; - will continue to build capability so that its employees understand what steps should be taken to prevent modern slavery in its supply chains; and it reserves the right to audit any of its suppliers and, as appropriate, will require them to take specific measures to ensure that the risk of modern slavery is significantly reduced.
+It expects its suppliers to engage constructively and responsibly, and to remedy any issues in a timely manner.
+In the event of a failure to resolve the situation rapidly and satisfactorily, the Company will terminate the contract.

-We continue to look for ways to improve on the above actions to ensure that robust, effective, proportionate and focused processes are in place to identify and rapidly address the risks of slavery wherever they occur in or business or supply chains.
+We continue to look for ways to improve on the above actions to ensure that robust, effective, proportionate and focused processes are in place to identify and rapidly address the risks of modern slavery wherever they occur in our business or supply chains.